-We need to consider only one case which is shown in Fig. 5, because, as we have already seen in Case 2.2, all the other cases for h = 1 can be proved with the help of Lemma 3.1.
+We need to consider only one case which is shown in Fig. 6, because, as we have already seen in Subcase 2.2, all the other cases for h = 1 either have a sun at an outer cycle or can be proved with the help of Lemma 3.1.